ToyotaPrius9/SciComp-FP-FSM-Harman-/README.md

 When state is in P, it has four possible outcomes if given an input, the outcomes after the input can be: Stay in P, Change to R, Change to N, Change to D.

-When state is in R, it also has three possible outcomes if given an input, the outcome after the input can be: Change to P, Stay in R, Change to N. The R state cannot go to D directly and will stay in R if given the input for D (11)
+When state is in R, it has three possible outcomes if given an input, the outcome after the input can be: Change to P, Stay in R, Change to N. The R state cannot go to D directly and will stay in R if given the input for D (11)

 When State is in N, it has four possible outcomes if given an input, the outcomes after the input can be: Change to P, Change to R, Stay in N, Change to D.